MikkelVembye/Group-based-interventions/PRIMED workflow (group-based).html.md

       analysis_plan,
       "Hope, Empowerment & Self-efficacy" ~ "Hope, empowerment & self-efficacy",
-      "Wellbeing and Quality of Life" ~ "Wellbeing and quality of life", .default = analysis_plan
+      "Wellbeing and Quality of Life" ~ "Wellbeing and quality of life", "All mental health outcomes" ~ "General mental health", "All mental health outcomes/Anxiety" ~ "Anxiety",
+      "All mental health outcomes/Depression" ~ "Depression",
+      "All mental health outcomes/Symptoms of psychosis" ~ "Symptoms of psychosis", "All mental health outcomes/Negative symptoms" ~ "Symptoms of psychosis", .default = analysis_plan
     ),